weaviate/weaviate-io/developers/weaviate/current/graphql-references/get.md

 `Get{}` functions can be extended with search filters (both semantic filters as traditional filters).
 Because the filters work on multiple core functions (like `Aggregate{}`) there is a [specific documentation page dedicated to filters](filters.html).

+# Sorting

+*Note: Support for sorting was added in `v1.13.0`.*

+You can sort results by any primitive property, typically a `text`, `string`, `number`, or `int` property.
+When aquery has a natural order (e.g. because of a `near<Media>` vector search), adding a sort operator will override the order.

+## Cost of Sorting / Architecture

+Weaviate's sorting implementation is built in a way that id does not lead to massive memory spikes, e.g. it does not need to load all objects to be sorted into memory completely.
+Only the property value being sorted is kept in memory.

+When this feature was introduced (`v1.13.0`), Weaviate does have any datastructures on disk specific to sorting, such as a column-oriented storage mechanism.
+As a result when an object should be sorted, the whole object is identified on disk and the relevant property extracted.
+This works reasonably well for small scales (10s or 100s of thousand objects), but comes with a high cost at large lists of objects to be sorted (millions+).
+A column-oriented storage mechanism may be introduced in the future to overcome this performance limitation.

+## Sorting API

+{% include code/1.x/graphql.get.sorting.html %}

 # More Resources

 {% include docs-support-links.html %}